Frogs of Borneo

 Green Paddy Frog

-The tadpoles of this species live in stagnant, usually sun-exposed waters with abundant water plants.
-Tadpoles grow up to 40–50 mm.
-Their coloration is unique and should not be confused with any other species.
-Note the partially red iris and marbling on dorsum and flanks.
+H. erythraea is agile, somewhat shy, and an adept jumper.
+Inger and Stuebing (2005) described the call as a "squeaky warble."
+The tadpoles of this species live in stagnant, usually sun-exposed waters with abundant aquatic plants, typically in ponds within agricultural land.
+Tadpoles grow to sizes of 40–50 mm.
+Their coloration is distinctive and should not be confused with that of any other tadpole.
+Notably, they have a partially red iris and marbling on the dorsal side and flanks.
 The tail tapers to a flagellum, often with a light lateral stripe.
-Tadpole can become darker towards metamorphosis.
+Tadpoles tend to become darker as they approach metamorphosis.